 It’s also important to remember that Levels ascribed to other types of vocational courses may not always equate to counselling training.
 This can make it difficult for you to choose the best course and it is more reliable to choose a counselling course based on number of hours studied and the organisations which accredit or quality check courses.
 All Iron Mill courses are accredited, or quality checked.

 - Step 1: You need to complete an Introductory Course which offers a minimum of 80 hours directed learning.
-The Iron Mill offers a 12 day, NCS quality checked, Certificate in Counselling course which will give you entry to the next stage of counselling training.
-Some experienced practitioners in Health and Social Care, Coaching or Pastoral Education may be exempt from this step of study.
+The Iron Mill offers a 12 day, NCPS quality checked, Certificate in Counselling course or our Blended Learning Certificate which will give you entry to the next stage of counselling training.

 - Step 2: In order to qualify and work as a counsellor, you need to complete a 2-5 year course in Counselling.
 Typically, this is a two-year taught programme of theory, skills practice and personal development lasting a minimum of 400 hours in total.
 In addition, you will also have to complete 100-150 hours of supervised counselling practice with clients in an organisation which can be completed during the taught part of the course, but which may take up to another 2-3 years to complete.
 You will also need to undertake 40 hours of personal therapy.